eloquent/dumpling/README.md

 provides a streamlined interface. *Dumpling* is designed to be as intuitive and simple to use as possible.

+*Dumpling* still uses mysqldump internally, so it's 100% compatible.
+It also produces output which is much more diff-friendly than standard mysqldump.

 ## What's wrong with mysqldump?

-- Outputs internal databases like `mysql` and `information_schema` which are useless (and potentially dangerous) in 99% of cases.
+- Outputs internal databases like `mysql` and `information_schema` which are useless in 99% of cases (and potentially dangerous when importing).
-- Extreme line length on INSERT statements causes havok for many text editors.
+- Extreme line length on extended INSERT statements causes havok for many text editors.
-- Diffing of INSERT statements is useless, because of line length, and unpredictable row order.
+- Diffing of extended INSERT statements is useless, because of line length, and unpredictable row order.
-- Leaves out important routine information by default.
+- Leaves out important procedure and function information by default.
 - Command line interface is cluttered and inflexible; inclusion/exclusion of databases and tables is inconsistent and limited.
 - Raw binary data ruins portability & human readability.